Soldiers of Fortune (2012 film): Plot

-Further treachery leads to a morning attack on the encampment, and while the five tourists make it to safety, they are all finally exposed to the horrors of war.
-While McCenzie returns to the camp to save the life of Cecilia, the woman who originally recruited him, the tourists opt to snipe at the attacking troops, which draws attention to them and results in the apparent death of Vanderbeer.
-As tourists and tour guide reunite and they flee the ambush, St. John directs them to a helipad attached to a mine complex, and his obvious knowledge of the terrain forces him to reveal that he is in fact a mineral trader and a native of the island and has only returned in order to arrange supply of the rare and valuable metal coltan.
-As McCenzie again separates from the group to converse privately with Cecilia, the remaining four again opt to launch an assault by themselves, this time resulting in their capture.
-In prison they are reunited with Vanderbeer, and though he initially plays innocent they rapidly realise that he is the traitor who informed Mason of the rebels' location; he reveals that he negotiated a deal with the dictator to sell the rebels out in exchange for money to replace his lost fortune, having lost all of his wealth in a stock market crash.
+Further treachery leads to a morning attack on the encampment, and though the tourists escape, they're exposed to the full horrors of war.
+McCenzie returns to the camp to save the life of Cecilia, the woman who originally recruited him, but the tourists snipe at the attacking troops, drawing fire which apparently kills Vanderbeer.
+St. John directs them to a helipad attached to a mine complex.
+His obvious knowledge of the terrain forces him to reveal he is a mineral-trading native of the island who has returned to obtain the rare and valuable metal coltan.
+McCenzie converses privately with Cecilia and the remaining four are captured after launching an assault by themselves.
+They're reunited with Vanderbeer in prison, and realise he is the traitor who informed Mason of the rebels' location in exchange for money to replace a fortune lost to the stock market.

-After McCenzie and Cecilia effect a rescue, the group arm themselves before splitting up.
-McCenzie engages Mason, Sin and Tourneur ambush Vanderbeer, St. John flees the compound while Cecilia herself is cut off from the men and leaves on a jet-ski.
-Haussmann sacrifices his life to hold off the rest of the dictator's private army, thus fulfilling his own reason for coming to the island - to die heroically, thus preventing his wife from gaining half of his assets from a pending divorce settlement.

-In a lightning-paced finale, Sin kills Vanderbeer, McCenzie avenges himself on Mason, Cecilia is chased down by the dictator's daughter but succeeds in eliminating her also while St. John opts to eschew an escape to turn around and save Cecilia from the floating wreckage.
+McCenzie and Cecilia rescue the men and they split up.
+McCenzie engages Mason while, Sin and Tourneur ambush Vanderbeer, and St. John flees the compound while Cecilia flees on a jet-ski.
+Haussmann sacrifices his life to hold off the rest of the dictator's private army, fulfilling his own motivation to die heroically, preventing his wife from gaining half of his assets in a pending divorce settlement.
+Sin kills Vanderbeer, McCenzie avenges himself on Mason, Cecilia defeats the dictator's daughter while St. John abandons his escape to save Cecilia from the floating wreckage.
 Tourneur wraps up the final loose end by killing the dictator with a well-aimed bazooka shot.
-As the island's inhabitants party into the night, the five survivors toast Haussmann's sacrifice.
+As the island's inhabitants celebrate their liberation, the five survivors toast Haussmann's sacrifice.